Long-Horizon Model-Based Offline Reinforcement Learning Without Explicit Conservatism: A Practical Bayesian-Principled Algorithm

 \subsection{How Do We Perform Long-Horizon Rollouts?}

 \textbf{Where to start planning?} From the Bayesian objective (\autoref{eq:bayes_obj}), it is natural to initiate planning rollouts by sampling initial states $s_0 \sim \rho_\D$, where $\rho_\D$ is the empirical initial-state distribution.
 But this underrepresents states appearing \textit{later} in real trajectories, as compounding errors make them harder to reach.
 Following MBPO-style branching mechanism~\citep{janner2019trust}, we sample starting states $s_t \sim \D$ from any timestep $t$ to maintain coverage.
-Since the environment appears as an epistemic POMDP to the \textit{agent}, we also provide the corresponding history $h_t = (s_{0:t}, a_{0:t-1}, r_{1:t}) \in \D$, which we refer to as the \textit{initial history}.\looseness=-1
+Since the environment appears as an epistemic POMDP to the \textit{agent}, we also provide the corresponding history $h_t = (s_{0:t}, a_{0:t-1}, r_{1:t}) \in \D$.\looseness=-1

 \textbf{How to truncate long-horizon rollouts?} Since model errors depend on specific $(s,a)$ pairs, a key question is not simply \emph{when} to truncate rollouts, but \emph{where}.
 A natural criterion is the model’s uncertainty estimate $\unc(s,a)$, which correlates with prediction error.
-In practice, epistemic uncertainty is highly \textit{non-uniform} even within $\D$: frequently visited $(s,a)$ pairs yield low uncertainty, while rarely seen ones result in high uncertainty.
-This reflects that epistemic uncertainty concerns the true model $m^*$, \textit{not} the empirical model $m_\D$, which can be formalized via standard concentration bounds in the frequentist sense.\footnote{With probability $1-\delta$, for $(s,a) \in \supp_{\S \times \A}(\D)$, $\textsc{tv}(m_\D(s,a), m^*(s,a)) \le c_{m^*,\delta}/\sqrt{n_\D(s,a)}$, where $n_\D(s,a)$ is the visitation count in $\D$ and $c_{m^*,\delta}$ is a constant~\citep[Section D.3]{kumar2020conservative}.} As shown in \autoref{fig:cdf}, most empirical CDFs are long-tailed, with dataset-dependent skewness reflecting the underlying visitation distribution.
-Prior work has adopted uncertainty threshold \textit{conservatively}, combining it with short horizon caps~\citep{pan2020trust,zhan2021model, zhang2023uncertainty,frauenknecht2024trust}.
-In contrast, we remove any restriction on the maximum horizon and let uncertainty \textit{alone} determine truncation.\looseness=-1
+In practice, epistemic uncertainty is highly \textit{non-uniform} even within $\D$: frequently visited $(s,a)$ pairs yield low uncertainty, while rarely seen ones result in high uncertainty, reflecting uncertainty about the true model $m^*$ rather than $m_\D$.\footnote{Standard concentration bounds~\citep[Section D.3]{kumar2020conservative} imply that, with probability $1-\delta$, for $(s,a) \in \supp_{\S \times \A}(\D)$, $\textsc{tv}(m_\D(s,a), m^*(s,a)) \le c_{m^*,\delta}/\sqrt{n_\D(s,a)}$, where $n_\D(s,a)$ is the visitation count in $\D$ and $c_{m^*,\delta}$ is a constant.} As shown in \autoref{fig:cdf}, most empirical CDFs are long-tailed, with dataset-dependent skewness reflecting the underlying visitation distribution.

+Prior work has also used uncertainty threshold to limit model error, together with short horizon caps~\citep{pan2020trust,zhan2021model,zhang2023uncertainty,frauenknecht2024trust}.
+At a high level, these methods and ours share the same principle: using the longest reliable rollout before model error becomes harmful.
+Our setting differs in how this reliable horizon is used.
+Once explicit conservatism is removed, short horizons can cause severe overestimation due to excessive reliance on bootstrapping.
+We therefore remove any fixed cap and use uncertainty alone to determine truncation adaptively, allowing rollouts to remain long wherever the model is reliable.